Ottoman Crete: Rebellions against Ottoman rule

 There were significant rebellions against Ottoman rule, particularly in Sfakia.

 Daskalogiannis was a famous rebel leader who in 1770 led a heroic but foredoomed revolt, which did not get the aid from the Russians, who had instigated it (see Orlov Revolt).

-The Greek War of Independence began in 1821 l, and Cretan participation was extensive.
-An uprising by Christians met with a fierce response from the Ottoman authorities and the execution of several bishops Who were regarded as ringleaders.
+The Greek War of Independence began in 1821, and Cretan participation was extensive.
+An uprising by Christians met with a fierce response from the Ottoman authorities and the execution of several bishops who were regarded as ringleaders.
 Between 1821 and 1828, the island was the scene of repeated hostilities.
 The Muslims were driven into the large fortified towns on the north coast, and it would appear that as many as 60% of them died from plague or famine there.
 The Cretan Christians also suffered severely by losing around 21% of their population.
 During the great massacre of Heraklion on 24 June 1821, remembered in the area as "the great ravage" ("ο μεγάλος αρπεντές", "o megalos arpentes"), the Turks also killed the metropolite of Crete, Gerasimos Pardalis, and five more bishops.

-As Ottoman Sultan Mahmud II, had no army of his own available, he was forced to seek the aid of his rebellious vassal and rival, Muhammad Ali of Egypt, who sent an expedition to the island.
+As Ottoman Sultan Mahmud II had no army of his own available, he was forced to seek the aid of his rebellious vassal and rival, Muhammad Ali of Egypt, who sent an expedition to the island.
 In 1825, Muhammad Ali's son, Ibrahim, landed in Crete and began to massacre the majority-Greek community.

 Britain decided that Crete should not become part of the new Kingdom of Greece on its independence in 1830, evidently for fear that it would become a centre of piracy, as it had often been in the past, or a Russian naval base in the East Mediterranean.
-Rather than being included in the new Greek state, Crete was administered by an Albanian from Egypt, Mustafa Naili Pasha (known as Mustafa Pasha), whose rule attempted to create a synthesis of Muslim landowners and the emergent Christian commercial classes.
+Rather than being included in the new Greek state, Crete was administered by Mustafa Naili Pasha (known as Mustafa Pasha), whose rule attempted to create a synthesis of Muslim landowners and the emergent Christian commercial classes.

 Though subsequent Greek nationalist historiography has portrayed the Pasha as an oppressive figure, as reported by British and French consular observers, he seems to have been generally cautious and pro-British and to have tried harder to win the support of the Cretan Christians (having married the daughter of a priest and allowed her to remain Christian) than the Cretan Muslims.
 In 1834, however, a Cretan committee was set up in Athens to work for the union of the island with Greece.